KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 The creation and management of analytical documents in Knowage involves different elements:

 Template
   The template defines the standard layout of a document, including specific information on its appearance and the way contents should be displayed.
-Templates can be encoded by hand or using Knowage Studio designers, when available.
+Templates can be encoded by hand or using Knowage designers, when available.
 For each analytical document the history of templates is maintained.
 Old templates can be restored if needed.
 A new version is saved at each deployment, either manual or from Knowage Studio.
 Dataset
   Each document is associated to one or more datasets.
 The dataset provides actual data that will be represented according to the defined template.
 That is to say, the dataset provides the actual content of the analysis and the template is in charge of giving it a meaningful structure.
 Data source